 - Three vaccine shots are needed for maximum protection.
-An HPV vaccine is given 3 times to ensure maximum protection.
+An HPV vaccine is usually given 3 times to ensure maximum protection.
 After you first receive the shot, the second shot is given either 1 month or 2 months after the first shot (depending on which vaccine you are receiving).
 The third shot is given 6 months after the first shot.
 If this schedule can't be followed, talk to your doctor about a possible alternative schedule.
+In some age groups, you may receive 2 doses instead.
 The vaccine is injected into a muscle, usually in the upper arm (deltoid region) or the upper outside part of the thigh.

 - Insurance may cover HPV vaccination for some females.
 Most provinces or territories cover the cost of HPV vaccination for females of a certain age as part of a publicly funded immunization program.
 Check with your local public health department for more information.
 Many private insurance plans may also pay for HPV vaccination – check with your employer's plan administrator.

 - HPV vaccination does not protect against other sexually transmitted infections (STIs).
-HPV vaccines will only protect against the HPV types covered by the vaccine (types 6, 11, 16, and 18 for one vaccine and types 16 and 18 for the other).
+HPV vaccines will only protect against the HPV types covered by the vaccine.
 It will not provide protection against other STIs such as HIV (human immunodeficiency virus), chlamydia, or gonorrhea.
 Therefore, it's very important that you continue to use a barrier form of birth control, such as condoms, even after you have been vaccinated against HPV.